espressif/vscode-esp-idf-extension/README.md

 > **NOTE:** Use `logLevel` in your <project-directory>/.vscode/launch.json to 3 or more to show more debug adapter output.

-1. In Visual Studio Code select menu **View** -> **Output** -> **ESP-IDF**.
+1. In Visual Studio Code select menu **View** > **Output** > **ESP-IDF**.
 This output information is useful to know what is happening in the extension.
-2. In Visual Studio Code select menu **View** then click **Command Palette...** and type `ESP-IDF: Doctor Command` to generate a report of your environment configuration and it will be copied in your clipboard to paste anywhere.
+2. In Visual Studio Code select menu **View** >  **Command Palette...** and type `ESP-IDF: Doctor Command` to generate a report of your environment configuration and it will be copied in your clipboard to paste anywhere.
 3. Check log file which can be obtained from:

 - Windows: `%USERPROFILE%\.vscode\extensions\espressif.esp-idf-extension-VERSION\esp_idf_vsc_ext.log`
 - Linux & MacOSX: `$HOME/.vscode/extensions/espressif.esp-idf-extension-VERSION/esp_idf_vsc_ext.log`

-4. In Visual Studio Code, select menu **Help** -> `Toggle Developer Tools` and copy any error in the Console tab related to this extension.
+4. In Visual Studio Code, select menu **Help** > `Toggle Developer Tools` and copy any error in the Console tab related to this extension.

 5. Make sure that your extension is properly configured as described in [JSON Manual Configuration](./docs/SETUP.md#JSON-Manual-Configuration).
-Visual Studio Code allows the user to configure settings at different levels: **Global (User Settings)**, **Workspace** and **Workspace Folder** so make sure your project has the right settings.
+Visual Studio Code allows you to configure settings at different levels: **Global (User Settings)**, **Workspace** and **Workspace Folder** so make sure your project has the right settings.
 The `ESP-IDF: Doctor command` result might give the values from user settings instead of the workspace folder settings.

 6. Review the [OpenOCD troubleshooting FAQ](https://github.com/espressif/openocd-esp32/wiki/Troubleshooting-FAQ) related to the `OpenOCD` output, for application tracing, debug or any OpenOCD related issues.